 Planning holiday custody agreements is a great idea for divorcing couples.
-Without planning out a custody agreement, parents are at the mercy of the courts and court ordered custody time for holidays.
-That means that parents will adhere to dropping off, picking up and spending time that is alotted by the court – which may not be convenient for family plans, travel and other holiday scheduling.
-Lasiter & Jackson has successfully helped divorcing couples plan holiday custody time that works for both parents and offers a win-win schedule that everybody can agree on.
+Without planning out a custody agreement, parents are at the mercy of the courts and court-ordered custody time for holidays.
+That means that parents will adhere to dropping off, picking up, and spending time that is allotted by the court – which may not be convenient for family plans, travel, and other holiday scheduling.
+Lasiter & Jackson has successfully helped couples plan holiday custody time that works for both parents and offers a win-win schedule that everybody can agree on.

 Splitting Holidays In Half – Not as favorable, but some parents do prefer this type of schedule where each parent gets to spend time with the child/children on the day of the holiday.